ember-intl/ember-intl/docs/my-app/README.md

 ## What is it?

-`my-app` is an Ember app.
-We use it to check that `ember-intl` is compatible with "bleeding-edge" Ember:
+`my-app` is an Embroider app.
+We use it to check the default configuration of `ember-intl`.

+The app also helps ensure that `ember-intl` is compatible with "bleeding-edge" Ember:

 - [Embroider on the strictest settings](https://github.com/embroider-build/embroider/#options) (including route splitting)
 - [TypeScript](https://www.typescriptlang.org/docs/) + [Glint](https://typed-ember.gitbook.io/glint/)